-- Officials of another school where the student seeks admission - Representatives of the US Department of Education and DOE & DOL of New Jersey

-- The financial aid service where financial aid eligibility will be determined - State officials if required by state statute. - The accrediting agency carrying out accrediting functions and to organizations conducting studies for educational purpose only - The parents of a dependent student - Compliance with a judicial order or subpoena
+- Officials of another school where the student seeks admission. - Representatives of the US Department of Education and DOE & DOL of New Jersey. - The financial aid servicer where financial aid eligibility will be determined. - State officials if required by state statute. - The accrediting agency carrying out accrediting functions and to organizations conducting studies for educational purpose only. - Representatives of Board Representatives or Department of Environmental Protection Employees to conduct a site inspection. - Compliance with a judicial order or subpoena.